worldcoin/hubble-commander/docs/json_rpc.md

 ### `hubble_getBatchByHash(hash)`

-Returns batch information and list of included commitments in batch
+Returns batch information and list of included commitments in batch.

 Example result: